Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Oh, wait.
 Now what?

-Nah, just millenial society (Score:1)
+Nah, just millenial society (Score:2, Flamebait)

 Those of us over about 35 really don't give a stuff, we have real lives to lead and social media or discussion boards such as this are merely an entertaining diversion to while away the working day.
 For millenials it is their life, since most of them don't see to have a real one, at least not from a social point of view.
 A rather pitiable generation really.